Venezuela presidential vote set for April 22

 The South American country, impoverished despite being a major oil producer, is suffering food and medicine shortages brought on by a recent period of low oil prices, declining production, and economic mismanagement.

-It is in the grips of hyperinflation and teetering on the brink of outright default.
+It is in the grips of hyperinflation, teetering on the brink of outright default, and increasingly isolated internationally.

 The United States and European Union have imposed sanctions on Maduro and his officials, with Washington calling him a "dictator."